mikrobe/trainingbot/README.md

 Finish with a 10-minute cooldown.

 #### Long Workouts
 The long workout will increase distances until you get close or a little above the target race distance.
-The curve for long workouts should follow the same rule as short workouts but % effects distances.
+Sessions for long workouts are based on the same rule as short workouts.
+The 10% rule applies in distances also to prevent injuries.
+But % effects distances.
 Intensity must remain at z2 or below.
-The bot will set your race day distance and decrease in time.
+The bot will set your race day distance and decrease distances each week.
 In some weeks (near the end) you will do distance a little above the targeted distance.

-Starting point is:
+Target:
 * 5k for Spring distance,
 * 10k for Olympic distance,
 * 21k for 70.3 distance,
 * 42k for Ironman distance

-Then increase time at sweet spot is following a four weeks pattern:
+Then increase distances following a four weeks pattern (weighted):
-* week1: 5%
+* week1: 10%
-* week2: 8%
+* week2: 10%
-* week3: -10%
+* week3: 10%
-* week4: 20% (end/start micro-cycle)
+* week4: -10% (end/start micro-cycle)

 ##### Special Weeks
 * At week 15 (or 75% for all training plan done), we repeat week 14 (or 0% increase)